mintpepper95/KnowledgeIsPower/Front End System Design/Examples/Facebook news feed.md

 #### Optimisation

+##### What happens when user visits a react app
+1. Browser sends HTTP request
+2. Server sends a single html, index.html for a react app
+3. The index file includes script tags that points to JS bundles
+4. As browser is parsing index.html, `<link rel='stylesheet>` triggers request for css, `<script src='...'>` triggers request for js.
+So now more requests.
+5. Server returns compiled/minifield JS, CSS, images, fonts etc. These live in `dist` or `build` folder.
+6. Downloaded JS, `main.js` initialise the React app, and begins to render its components.

 ##### Network performance
 Modern bundlers like Webpack don't handle compression directly.
 Eg. gzip to compress Javascript.
 They encode files in a more compact format.

+Brotli is an alternative compression algorithm that enables smaller sizes compared to gzip.
+It improves performance by reducing size of assets served to the client.

+React app often ships with large JS bundles, CSS files and other static assets.
+Brotli compresses them for smaller bundle sizes.

+Reducing time to first paint (FCP) and time to interactive (TTI), as it makes app load faster.

+They require custom compression plugins to enable them.

+There are some trade offs, with more resources and increased build time.

 If browser supports webp, we can use webp images.
 They are lighter than jpg and png, therefore load faster.